sagesteppe/sagesteppe/README.md

 [Identifying Leaves from Nest Cells](https://github.com/sagesteppe/Nest-Cells-Leaves-ID)

 ## Assess, Inventory, and Monitor report
+The Bureau of Land Management provides stewardship for the most public lands in the United States of any agency, roughly 1 in 8 acres of the US are managed by them.
+In the early 2010's they launched an initiative across all of this land to assess the current ecological integrity, inventory the plant life, which can provide a baseline for future monitoring efforts.
+Although several field offices have finished their first five-year sample design, few have written reports on their findings, and none as comphrehensively as we did at the UFO ;-) (Uncompahgre Field Office).
+This 99 page report details the triumphs and tribulations in trying to assess a roughly 900,000 acre area under the multiple use mandate.
 [Assessment of Current Upland Vegetation Conditions in the Uncompahgre Field Office, Gunnison Gorge, and Dominguez-Escalante National Conservation Areas](https://www.britishecologicalsociety.org/applied-ecology-resources/document/20240022706/)  & [Umbrella Repo!](https://github.com/sagesteppe/UFO_AIM_Panel1_Final_Report)

 <!--